ALPHA-LIPOIC ACID Overview Information

 Possibly Effective for:

 - Diabetes.
-Taking alpha-lipoic acid by mouth or intravenously seems to improve blood sugar levels in people with diabetes.
+Taking alpha-lipoic acid by mouth or intravenously seems to improve blood sugar levels in people with type 2 diabetes.
 However, there is some inconsistent evidence that shows it does not affect blood sugar.
+Reasons for the inconsistencies may relate to the length of time that the patient has been diagnosed with diabetes, the use of antidiabetes drugs, or the purity of the alpha-lipoic acid treatment.
+Alpha-lipoic acid does not appear to improve blood sugar levels in people with type 1 diabetes.

 - Diabetic nerve pain.
-Taking alpha-lipoic acid by mouth seems to improve symptoms such as burning, pain, and numbness in the legs and arms of people with diabetes.
+Taking 600-1800 mg of alpha-lipoic acid by mouth or by IV seems to improve symptoms such as burning, pain, and numbness in the legs and arms of people with diabetes.
 It may take 3 to 5 weeks of treatment for symptoms to improve.
+Lower doses of alpha-lipoic acid don't seem to work.

 Possibly Ineffective for: